-We have worked diligently to build our SampleMDTM solution which provides the ability to search and select free sample vouchers and co-pay assistance by prescribing clinicians on behalf of their patents.
+We continue to work diligently to build out our SampleMDTM solution which provides the ability to search and select free sample vouchers and co-pay assistance by prescribing clinicians on behalf of their patents.
 We installed the SampleMDTM solution within our first health system in November of 2010.
-In parallel to our efforts of providing the doctors desktop version of the SampleMDTM solution to health systems that have eliminated access to pharmaceutical representatives, we have also worked with Allscripts to integrate its solution right within their electronic prescribing application.
+In parallel to our efforts of providing the doctors desktop version of the SampleMDTM solution to health systems that have eliminated access to pharmaceutical representatives, we also continue to work with Allscripts where we have integrated our solution right within their electronic prescribing application.
 The Allscripts ePrescribe solution was launched in mid December of 2010.
 These launches where inclusive of those handful of early adopting pharmaceutical manufacturers which saw the benefits and potentials of this new channel in reaching prescribing clinicians that prior where inaccessible.